 The Student Involvement Office oversees all student programming on campus.
-Student Involvement oversees the Student Government Association, the Campus Activities Board, Campus Recreation, over 35 student organizations, New Student Orientation, Fall Opening, Alternative Spring Break, community service, and leadership programs.
+Student Involvement oversees the Student Government Association, the Campus Activities Board, Campus Recreation, over 35 student organizations, New Student Orientation, Fall Opening, the Bison Shuttle, community service, and leadership programs.
 Student Involvement is the hub of co-curricular enrichment efforts on campus.